-Many Asian societies subscribe to the Confucian philosophy and, as such, hierarchy is typically an overt part of Asian business structures.
+Many Asian societies, such as the Chinese, subscribe to the Confucian philosophy and, as such, hierarchy is typically an overt part of Asian business structures.
 Confucianism places great emphasis on the obligations due to others based on the status of the individual with whom one is interacting.

 It is essential therefore, that Westerners are able to interact effectively within such a hierarchy and that they pay due respect where needed.
 If entering a business meeting, then efforts to greet the eldest attendee should be made, followed by those of higher professional work status.
 Expats from the West should also be aware that employees in Asia are more likely to expect direction and defer decision making to those in more senior positions.